stefhall-block/gpay-ap-au-test/README.md

 **Description:**
 As a QA engineer, I want to test the complete checkout flow with an AU merchant in sandbox to validate the integration works end-to-end.
+We will do this with a Gpay Test merchant similar to how we have this constructed in admin portal in Production-US.
+There is one singular MID, that serves as an umbrella MID for all corresponding merchants onboarded by GPay.

 **Acceptance Criteria:**
 - [ ] AU test merchant created in sandbox